jmcdo29/nest-commander/apps/docs/src/pages/en/execution.md

 ## Local Execution (Using Node)

-Once the code is compiled, you can use `node` to kick of the command using
+Once the code is compiled, you can use `node` to kick off the command using

 ```shell
 node ./dist/main [args] [options]